Welcome to Midvale Elementary – Home of the Mustangs

 Midvale Elementary School is a Community School.
 We believe that the school, family, and community should be partners in the educational process.
 It is through the efforts and support of parents/guardians that the educational program at Midvale is greatly enriched.
 There are many opportunities for parents/guardians to support our dynamic community.

-- All parents/guardians and community volunteers must complete the district’s electronic volunteer process before helping with students in any way (this includes, but is not limited to, class parties, field trips, and presentations).
+- Each school year all parents/guardians and community volunteers must complete the district’s electronic volunteer process before helping with students in any way (this includes, but is not limited to, class parties, field trips, and presentations).
 You may apply at https://foundation.canyonsdistrict.org/index.php/volunteer.

 - Volunteers/visitors sign in on the computer located in the front office.
-Badges must be worn while in the building signaling you have entered according to district policy.
+The sticker must be worn and visible while in the building signaling you have entered according to district policy.
+Anyone without a sticker will be asked to return to the office to sign in.

-- Please work with the classroom teacher and/or main office to schedule times to volunteer.
+- Please work with the classroom teacher to schedule times to volunteer.

 - In order to eliminate additional distractions for our students, toddlers and infants should not be brought with you when you assist at school, even if they are well behaved.